dasec/fishy/doc/source/02_hiding_techniques.rst

 ****

 The osd2 hiding technique uses the last two bytes of the 12 byte osd2 field, which is located at 0x74 in each inode.
-This field only uses 10 bytes at max, depending on the tag being whether 'linux2', 'hurd2' or 'masix2'.
+This field only uses 10 bytes at max, depending on the tag being whether `linux2`, `hurd2` or `masix2`.
-This results in number of inodes * 2 bytes hiding space, which is not much, but might be enough for small amounts of valuable data, because its not easy to find.
+This results in `number of inodes * 2 bytes` hiding space, which is not much, but might be enough for small amounts of valuable data, because its not easy to find.
 "Unfortunately" ext4 introduced a lot of checksums for all kinds of metadata, which leads to invalid inode checksums.
 In an ~235Mb image with 60.000 inodes this technique could hide 120.000 bytes.